ingresso-group/slate/source/includes/_intro.md

   However the bitmasks make sense for avail_details data since it is way too verbose to not use them, and it means you only need to worry about bitmasks if you use that call (which won't be commonly used).
 I suggest we go with that and remove the flags to use bitmasks or not.

-* Currency - just return GBP and add a currency endpoint to get extra stuff if you need it since most people won't need the extra?
-* Can we optimise the performance of json_performances enough that there isn't a need for a json_months call?
 * We should remove user_review_percent until we actually have some reviews in the core
-* Now that we use seat selection widely, should we remove the concept of example seats?
-Does seat_request_status go along with this?
 * Use a single req_media rather than requesting individual items.
 Merge images and video into media.
 Simplify the attributes returned eg just return the URL and is_secure rather than splitting up the URL into components and listing http and https variants.

 Possible V2 functionality: